eszekely/robust-detection/README.md

-# Robust detection and attribution
+# Distributionally-robust detection of external forcings under climate interventions

-RobustDA is a Python package for testing detection and attribution of climate change.
+Robust-detection is a Python package for testing detection of climate change.

 ## Installation